scommons/sbt-scommons-utils/docs/index.md

 val scommonsNodeJsTestLibs: SettingKey[Seq[String]] = settingKey[Seq[String]](
   "List of JavaScript files, that should be pre-pended to the test fastOptJS output, useful for module mocks" )

+val scommonsRequireWebpackInTest: SettingKey[Boolean] = settingKey[Boolean](
+  "Whether webpack command should be executed during tests, use webpackConfigFile for custom configuration" )
 ```

 With default values: